bradphilips/AndroidServices/README.md

         }
     }

 `User` - The returned user model.
-Binds directly from JSON response depending on what media type you specify on the `ServiceTask`.
+This binds directly from the JSON response.

     public class User implements Serializable {
         @JsonProperty("id")